oop7/YTSage/README.md

 ---

+#### 🛡️ Windows Defender / Antivirus Warning

+Some antivirus software may flag the `.exe` files as false positives.
+This is a **known limitation** of PyInstaller-packaged applications.

+**Why this happens:**
+- PyInstaller bundles Python runtime and libraries together
+- Antivirus heuristics can misidentify packed executables as suspicious
+- This affects many legitimate Python applications built with PyInstaller

+**Safe alternatives:**
+- ✅ **Use pip installation:** `pip install ytsage` (recommended)
+- ✅ **Build from source**
+- ✅ **Whitelist the application** in your antivirus software

+> 📋 **Related Issues:** [#33](https://github.com/oop7/YTSage/issues/33) - This is a known PyInstaller limitation, not a security issue with YTSage itself.

+---

 #### 🍎 macOS: "App is damaged and can’t be opened"
 If you see this error on macOS Sonoma or newer, you need to remove the quarantine attribute.